 The main drag on the development of Iran's fixed-line market is the comparatively high price of products offered by monopoly provider TCI.
 There were 27.478mn lines in service at the end of 2012, a figure BMI believes grew by 3.6% to reach 28.462mn at the end of 2013.
+At end of 2015, we estimate there were a total of 30.2mn fixed lines, up 2.9% from 2014 when the subscribers were approximated at 29.11mn.
 We believe growth will slow as mobile voice continues to become more attractively priced, which will result in fixed-to-mobile substitution as witnessed in other regional markets and indeed globally.